Kings–Sharks rivalry: 2015–16: Another playoff meeting, Sharks prevail over the Kings

 The Kings traveled up to the northern part of the state down 2–0 in their series with the Sharks.
 They needed a big win in game three to keep their chances alive as another 3–0 comeback like they did in 2014.
-They got the victory in game 3 after goals from Anze Kopitar and Tanner Pearson (the latter coming in overtime).
+They got the victory in game three after goals from Kopitar and Tanner Pearson (the latter coming in overtime).
 San Jose's only goal was from veteran Joe Thornton 30 seconds into the game, which was followed by 29 saves made by Jonathan Quick.
 In game four, the Sharks scored three power play goals (two in the second period and one in the third) from Burns, Pavelski, and Marleau to take a 3–0 lead.
-The Kings threatened to tie the game after goals from Trevor Lewis and Luke Schenn, but it failed as San Jose won game 4 3–2 and took a 3–1 series lead heading back to Los Angeles.
+The Kings threatened to tie the game after goals from Trevor Lewis and Luke Schenn, but it failed as San Jose won game four 3–2 and took a 3–1 series lead heading back to Los Angeles.
 Jones and Quick both made 26 saves during the game.

 San Jose had a chance to win the series in five games and they got off to a great start.
 Joonas Donskoi, Chris Tierney, and Matt Nieto scored for the Sharks, all at even-strength, to give their team a 3–0 lead.
 The Kings, however, rallied to tie the game behind goals from Kopitar, Carter, and Kris Versteeg.
 However, Donskoi jumped on a rebound for his second goal of the game to put the Sharks ahead 4–3, 3:58 into the third period.
 That stood as the winning goal, as Joe Pavelski and Melker Karlsson added insurance goals (with the latter being an empty net goal) to give the Sharks a 6–3 victory and a 4–1 series victory over Los Angeles, sending them to the second round.
 Afterwards, the Sharks defeated the Nashville Predators in seven games, then the St. Louis Blues in the Western Conference finals in six games, before falling short to the Pittsburgh Penguins in six games in their first ever Stanley Cup Final.